alilotfi23/CipherLock/README.md

 3. **Master Password**

-   You will be prompted to enter a master password upon launching the application.
+   Upon launching the application, you will be prompted to enter a master password.
 This master password is required to access and manage your stored passwords.

 ## Security Considerations